werdes/Bitwarden_ExportBackup/README.md

 **USERNAME/PASSWORD**
 You can enter your Bitwarden credentials here if you want to - they will be forwarded to the CLI for logging in so you don't have to manually enter them every time.
 Also works for unlocking.
-CAUTION: this will leave your credentials exposed in an unencrypted config file on your hard disk - I advise not doing it this way and rather use a longer LOGIN_DURATION.
+CAUTION: this will leave your credentials exposed in an unencrypted config file on your hard disk - I advise not doing it this way and rather use a longer `LOGIN_DURATION`.

 **EXPORT_DIRECTORY**
 The directory you want your files to be exported to.
 Backups are AES256 encrypted ZIP archives, so you'll need a  program that can open these (Windows Explorer can not) like 7Zip or WinRAR.

+**EXPORT_FORMATS**
+Formats you want your information to be exported as.
+Currently only these are available:
+ 1. `BitwardenCsv`
+ 2. `OnePasswordWinCsv`

 **BACKUP_PASSWORD_NAME**
 Password Key Name for the to-be-used password for encrypting the backup archives.